ramanareddybv/AIML/README.md

 ===================
 A set of vectors is linearly independent if no vectors can be represented as a liner conbination of the others.
 If we have vectors {v1, v2, v3, .....vk} and C1v1+C2v2+C3v3+....Ckvk = 0 and C1 = C2 = C3 = ...Ck = 0 and if this has only one solution then these vectors are called linearly independent.
 Here C1, C2, C3 ...Ck are coefficients

+Linear independence is used in feature selection and dimensionality reduction